givikuna/givikuna/README.md

 * photography portfolio website created in astro, svelte, express, and typescript with python scripts
 * hosted on the hetzner platform

+## Warframe Card Game
+* source code hosted on github at: <a href="https://github.com/givikuna/WarframeCardGame">https://github.com/givikuna/WarframeCardGame</a>
+* self-hostable multi-player turn-based card game backend (with a frontend in development) built in typescript
+* doesn't use a game engine and relies on a custom event management system

 <br>
 <br>